Beginning Music Theory - Hands-On Approach

 - This course is designed for 12 year old students and up.
 Keep in mind that this is a beginning course, for those that do not have any knowledge of music theory, but it is helpful if the student has a piano and a recognition of the name of the piano keys.
 Reading, writing and basic math abilities are crucial.

 - Teachers also are encouraged to use this course in their music instruction.
 Homework and outlines are already planned and available for download.

 I was born in Bucharest, Romania, where I began studying music at the age of 5 years.
 My grandfather introduced me to the piano and my parents encouraged me to sing.
 All my life I have been surrounded by music.
 I attended Music Kindergarden, Music Elementary School and Music High School.
 After I graduated High School I entered the Music Conservatory in Bucharest in the Music Composition class.
 I studied there 2 years, after which my family and I moved to the United States.

 In 1987 I was admitted to the University of Southern California in Los Angeles and after 2 1/2 years graduated with a Bachelor’s Degree in Music Composition.
 Presently, I work as a piano teacher, composer, and pianist.

 I have taught private piano lessons for over 25 years and voice lessons for the past 4 years.
 Along with piano I also teach basic and advanced music theory.
 I’ve accompanied many church choirs, conducted and trained adult and children choirs over the years.
 I’ve also had many public performances and concerts as a piano soloist and as the choir conductor.
-I record piano and orchestral accompaniments for different ministries and individuals.
-I regularly write and print music using Sibelius 7.0 software and record music on a Yamaha Clavinova CVP-303.
-I’ve recorded 13 personal CD’s and have been running Mihaela Williams Music as a home business for the past 16 years.
+I record piano and orchestral accompaniments for different group singers and individuals.
+I regularly write and print music using Sibelius 7.0 software and record music on a Yamaha Clavinova CVP-703.
+I’ve recorded 13 personal CD’s and have been running Mihaela Williams Music as a home business for the past 20 years.